hyperschedule/hyperschedule/docs/new-data-generation.md

 docker compose down --volumes --remove-orphans
 ```

-At this point, run `yarn docker` and load frontend to confirm there is no more data (empty term selector).
+At this point, run `pnpm docker` and load frontend to confirm there is no more data (empty term selector).
 Run

 ```
-docker compose exec -T backend sh -c "yarn dev-node src/load-current-term.ts"
+docker compose exec -T backend sh -c "pnpm dev-node src/load-current-term.ts"
 ```

-Restart the service by running `yarn docker` again and confirm in the browser that the new term data is loaded (you may
+Restart the service by running `pnpm docker` again and confirm in the browser that the new term data is loaded (you may
 need to clear browser cache in dev tool).
-Run `yarn docker-dump-db` to get a new database dump file.
+Run `pnpm docker-dump-db` to get a new database dump file.
 Then, add the files
 to git and delete the old data files with (e.g. if we want to add data for FA2024)

 ```